TRaSH-Guides/Guides/docs/Sonarr/sonarr-setup-quality-profiles-anime.md

 If you want to prefer `Dual Audio` within the same tier give the `CF` a score of `10`, if you want it to be preferred a tier above give the `CF` a score of `101`, and if you want to prefer it over any tiers give the `CF` a score of `2000`.

-If you must have `Dual Audio` releases set the `Minimum Custom Format Score` to 2000 in the `[Anime] Remux-1080p` profile that you setup earlier.
+If you must have `Dual Audio` releases set the `Minimum Custom Format Score` to 2000 in the `[Anime] Remux-1080p` profile that you set up earlier.

 Using this scoring you will still benefit from the tiers if a better release group does a `Dual Audio` release.